Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 All of the gold owned by the Trust is held in the Trust's allocated account in bar form, with two exceptions:

-- Gold involved in creation or redemption activity on any given day will pass through the Trust's unallocated account before being allocated to the Trust's allocated account or transferred to an Authorized Participant's unallocated account, as the case may be.
+- Gold involved in creation or redemption activity on any given day will pass through the Trust's unallocated account before being credited to the Trust's allocated account or transferred to an Authorized Participant's unallocated account, as the case may be.
 The quantity of gold involved in creation or redemption activity on any given day has, over the life of the Trust, generally been small in comparison with the total gold holdings of the Trust.
 Additionally, creation and redemption activity has not taken place every trading day.

 - The Trustee sells a small quantity of gold every month in order to pay the Trust's expenses.
-In connection with these sales, the Custodian deallocates gold bars from the Trust's allocated account sufficient to meet the monthly expenses and credits this amount to the Trust's unallocated account.
+In connection with these sales, the Custodian debits gold bars from the Trust's allocated account sufficient to meet the monthly expenses and credits this amount to the Trust's unallocated account.
 The appropriate quantity of gold is then sold from the Trust's unallocated account.
 Over the life of the Trust, the amounts of gold involved in these monthly sales have been very small in comparison to the total holdings of the Trust.

 Is the gold insured?